skratchdot/mesh/README.md

 - [moment.js](http://momentjs.com/) - A lightweight javascript date library for parsing, validating, manipulating, and formatting dates.

-- [Sugar](http://sugarjs.com/) - Sugar is a Javascript library that extends native objects with helpful methods.
-It is designed to be intuitive, unobtrusive, and let you do more with less code.

 - [science.js](https://github.com/jasondavies/science.js) - Scientific and statistical computing
   in JavaScript.